what-is-data-mining

 Financial fraud detection

 Data mining is instrumental in detecting fraudulent activities and mitigating risks in the financial sector.
 Financial institutions can swiftly flag potentially fraudulent transactions by analysing transactional data and identifying unusual patterns or anomalies.
-Advanced data mining algorithms help distinguish legitimate transactions from fraudulent ones, thus preventing financial losses and maintaining the integrity of financial systems.
+Advanced data mining algorithms help distinguish legitimate transactions from fraudulent ones, thus preventing financial losses and maintaining the integrity of economic systems.

 Frequently Asked Questions